-The Department will continue efforts to implement this recommendation, through its Information Security Program Plan (ISPP) and associated policies and procedures.
-These activities will be facilitated and directed by the DES/DTS Chief Information Officer (CIO) and Chief Information Security Officer (CISO), who are responsible for planning, implementing, and executing the requirements of these guiding resources and controls.
+The Department will continue efforts to implement this recommendation, through its Information Security Program Plan (ISPP) and associated policies and procedures, which are being updated to be compliant with the National Institute of Standards and Technology (NIST), Special Publication, 800-53, Revision 5.
+These activities are being facilitated and directed by the DES/DTS Chief Information Officer (CIO) and Chief Information Security Officer (CISO), who are responsible for planning, implementing, and executing the requirements of these guiding resources and controls.